nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

 })
 ```

 After fetching the value of `count` using `useAsyncData` in the example above, if you access `payload.data`, you will see `{ count: 1 }` recorded there.
-And the value `count` is updated accordingly as the page count increases.
+The value of `count` is updated whenever the page count increases.

-When accessing the same `payload.data` from [ssrcontext](#ssrcontext), you can access the same value on the server-side as well.
+When accessing the same `payload.data` from [ssrcontext](#ssrcontext), you can access the same value on the server side as well.

 - **state** - `type: record object` - When you use `useState` composable in Nuxt to set shared state, this state data is accessed through `payload.state.[name-of-your-state]`.